Microsoft Project – How to Use the Timeline Tool a step by step guide

 • Copy the timeline - for a presentation or to email, or you can copy and paste as an image

-The Timeline Tools Menu in Microsoft Project
+The Timeline Format Menu in Microsoft Project

 Pan and Zoom